US reports first drug shortage tied to virus outbreak

 Chinese factories making pharmaceutical ingredients and drugs are still operating, but a little below capacity, Louissaint said recently.
 Cargo carriers are still transporting those products from China to other countries, she said.

-The virus, which led to strict travel restrictions in Chinese cities home to more than 60 million people, has affected a range of industries.
+The virus, which sparked severe travel restrictions in Chinese cities home to more than 60 million people, has affected a range of industries.
 Some factories have tried to restart and run into supply issues.

-The FDA said Thursday there are no reported medical device shortages related to the coronavirus.
+The FDA said Thursday there are no reported shortages tied to medical devices related to the coronavirus.
 However, the agency said several Chinese device manufacturing facilities are being “adversely affected” by the outbreak due to staffing problems, including workers who have been quarantined.

 The FDA said it is in touch with 63 device manufacturers with Chinese facilities that produce “essential” medical devices.
 While noting increased orders for masks, respirators, gloves and other protective gear, regulators said there are no reported shortages of those items in the U.S.